On behalf of The Law Office of Gustavo E. Frances, P.A.

 Understanding Child Support

-Child support is right of the child, not the custodial parent.
+Child support is the right of the child, not the custodial parent.
 Child support is a way to ensure that the children in the event of a divorce are getting his or her needs met.
 The best way for the courts to make sure that children are getting their needs met is to charge child support.
 Many times the amount of child support provided does not cover all the needs necessary for the children.
 Here are five things every divorcing couple should understand about child support:

 - Child support covers the basics: food and nourishment, housing, clothing, some medical expenses, some education costs, and some extracurricular activities.
 Child support does not cover private school or college expenses or some medical treatments like braces.
 Children need more than just the basics when they are growing up.
 Sometimes a child needs certain material goods to feel included in their social circles.
 That isn’t covered in child support.
 The parents may have to work something out together for big purchases like technology.